Ah yes, the Super Bowl. The grandest, loudest, shiniest and most pungent example of Americana outside of Donald Trump’s private White House bathroom.

 This is an evergreen statement, as good before kickoff as with two minutes to go in the fourth quarter, and should trigger enough conversation to allow you to step back and sip quietly on your beverage of choice, while hopefully not being asked any follow-up questions.

-Should you be feeling particularly confident, feel free to throw in a “classic McVay call, that” if you see the Rams pulling off a fancy-looking move, or a “straight out of the Belichick playbook, this drive” if you happen to notice that the Patriots have had possession of the ball for AGES.
+Should you be feeling particularly confident, feel free to throw in a “classic Reid call, that” if you see the Chiefs pulling off a fancy-looking move, or a “straight out of the Shanahan playbook, this drive” if you happen to notice that the 49ers haven’t passed the ball once in a nine-minute possession.

 Learn the intricacies of several obscure NFL rules